 Big data analytics is another powerful tool being used by fish farmers.
 By collecting vast amounts of information related to water quality, temperature, oxygen levels, and other factors, farmers can use predictive models to anticipate when certain diseases might occur—allowing them to take preventive measures ahead of time.

 Finally, drone technology is being adopted as well.
 Drones equipped with cameras allow farmers to monitor their ponds remotely—enabling them to spot signs of disease earlier than ever before and respond quickly if needed.
 They also provide detailed maps of farm areas which can be used for precision farming applications such as pest management or nutrient application targeting specific areas within a pond or lake bed.

 With ever increasing pressure on wild stocks due to unsustainable fishing practices, there is now a greater need than ever before for innovative solutions that ensure sustainable management of fisheries resources while also meeting consumer demands.
-In light of this, AI and big data have emerged as powerful tools with great potential to revolutionize how we manage our aquatic resources and optimize fish farming operations in Nigeria.
+In light of this, AI and big data have emerged as powerful tools with great potential to revolutionize how we manage our aquatic resources and optimize fish farming operations.